Have you ever entered a situation and been knocked off your feet by all of the things you didn’t consider?

 However, we decided against it because we would have had to purchase multiple ones to make it work for everyone in our family.

-So a 4-wheeler just wasn’t functional for the size of our family, and by the time we purchased multiple 4-wheelers, we were back up to the price range of the Mule or Gator™.
+So a 4-wheeler just wasn’t functional for the size of our family, and by the time we purchased multiple 4-wheelers, we would be back up to the price range of the Mule or Gator™.

 5. Bike with a Cart